 Image of Hacker: Cybersecurity Logic Game and its contents

-Hopefully, with this wide range of gifts, you are able to find a coding present for your child.
-If you’re still looking for more gift ideas, check out the best STEM gifts for kids!
+Hopefully, with this wide range of gifts, you are able to find a coding present for your child or grandchild.
+If you’re still looking for more gift ideas and inspiration, check out the best STEM gifts for kids, award-winning coding gifts for tweens, and the best coding gifts for teens.

 Written by Create & Learn instructor Dominic Occhietti.
 Dominic is a graduate of Michigan State University, where he studied music performance and computer science.
 He thoroughly enjoys teaching, whether that be coding classes, French horn lessons, or even downhill skiing lessons!